 Thesis title: How is human trafficking regulated in the UK?
-A critical assessment of the UK’s response to trafficking based on victims’ narratives and professionals’ perspectives.
+A critical examination of the UK's anti-trafficking response

-I am a PhD student at the University of Edinburgh, doing my PhD in Law (Criminology Pathway) on a full-time scholarship by the Onassis Foundation in Athens, Greece.
+I am a finishing PhD in Law (Criminology pathway) candidate at the University of Edinburgh on a full-time scholarship by the Onassis Foundation in Athens, Greece.
 I have a first degree in Law from the National and Kapodistrian University of Athens and a Master’s degree in Criminology and Criminal Justice (obtained with Distinction) from the University of Edinburgh.
 I also have a significant level of working experience in law.
 I have worked as a trainee lawyer at the First Instance Court of Athens, managing cases of Criminal Law, Criminal negligence and road accidents.
 After successfully passing my Bar Exams in Athens, I went on to work as a lawyer for 2 years in Athens.
 During my first year I mainly dealt with cases of Civil, Criminal, Substance Dependence and Immigration law as a freelance lawyer, but also as an external collaborator with a number of lawyers and firms.
 I was then hired by Tsibanoulis & Partners law firm, one of the most prestigious law firms in Greece and member of the Meritas Law Firms global network, as an Associate Lawyer.
 I worked at T&P for a year, mainly dealing with cases of IP, Commercial, Company and Banking Law on a Greek, European and global level.